 This is a very popular method amongst punters, particularly in live betting, when the odds are more favourable.
 If you think that a team is going to lose at half time when it is 1-0 up, the lay odds are better than they would have been at the start of the match.
 This, of course, is the general rule of thumb for all normal bookmakers when it comes to standard bets, but with the added option to lay rather than back.

 The ‘lay’ bet is possibly what Betfair is most famous for.
 This is the only service that provides you with the opportunity to bet against an outcome.
 This unorthodox option is a relatively new scheme offered to punters, and it is popular because, for example, in a competitive race the chances of the favourite horse winning are most likely lessened.
 Using the same ‘matching’ process as you find when you are ‘backing’ a horse, you can lay a horse to lose and wait to see if your bet comes through.
+If you're interested in horse racing betting, check out the list of bookmakers below.

 There are many benefits of using a betting exchange as opposed to traditional online bookmakers.
 Perhaps the most obvious is the fact that you are given the opportunity to offer your own odds on a horse, football team or any other sporting entity, and wait for your odds to be matched.